 - When the apartment is returned the condition has to be the same as when received it according to rules, taking into account reasonable wear and tear.
 Things that are broken have to be repaired.

-A tenant of a co-operative apartment is somewhat looked at, and has a legal status, similar to a private owner.
-The tenant has a contract that the organization cannot end and receives a tax subsidy like a private house owner.
-Therefore the tenant can live there as long as he or she likes, as long as monthly cost is taken care of and house and organization rules are not broken.
+A tenant of a co-operative apartment is somewhat looked at, and has a legal status, similar to a private owner and can receive a tax subsidy like a private house owner.
+The tenant has a binding contract and can live in the apartment as long as he or she likes.
+Búseti cannot terminate the contract, as long as monthly cost is taken care of and the statutory rules of the association are not broken.